-These Hip Hop Movies On Netflix include some of the best Black documentaries on Netflix.
+These Hip Hop Movies On Netflix includes films about graffiti, break-dancing, DJs, rapping, and common topics that rappers often rap about.
+These rap movies on Netflix include some of the best Black documentaries on Netflix.

 On Chicago’s South Side, hip-hop prodigy August Monroe navigates crippling anxiety and new creative frontiers with the help of an unlikely mentor.
 (Watch on Netflix)